MeldCE/skemer/src/README.md

 variable adhere to a certain schema.
 The schema can be as simple as allowing a string value, to as complex as a nested Object.

-The library contains the `validateAddData` function for doing single validations / merges, a `Skemer` prototype for doing multiple validations / merges against the same schema, and a `makeJSDoc` function for creating a JSDoc comment from the schema and its `doc` parameters.
+The library contains the `validateAdd` function for doing single validations / merges, a `Skemer` prototype for doing multiple validations / merges against the same schema, and a `makeJSDoc` function for creating a JSDoc comment from the schema and its `doc` parameters.